-I am a writer, translator and analyst based in Norwich, England.
-Since finishing a degree in Russian in 2007 I have worked and travelled in Russia, Central Asia, the Caucasus and Eastern Europe.
-If you know a company or organisation that may be interested in working with me, please feel free to get in touch.
+I am a writer and translator based in Norwich, England.
+Since finishing a degree in Russian in 2007 – studying for a year in the towns of Yaroslavl and Tver – I have worked and travelled in Russia, Central Asia, the Caucasus and Eastern Europe.

-For three years as a market analyst in the wine & spirits industry I travelled to 11 countries – Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Ukraine, Georgia, Armenia, Azerbaijan, Bulgaria, Greece and Turkey – to meet with 80 alcohol companies, and put together analytical reports about consumer trends.
-I have travelled a lot in these places, and understand their cultures and histories.
+For three years as a market analyst at the wine & spirits research agency The IWSR I visited 11 countries – Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Ukraine, Georgia, Armenia, Azerbaijan, Bulgaria, Greece and Turkey – to meet with alcohol companies, and write insight reports about consumer trends.

-I write about Russia and elsewhere in Eurasia for Lonely Planet.
-My writing has been published in three books: ‘The Expeditioner’s Guide to the World’ (2009 – a story about a train journey with a Chechen family), the 2014 Wisden Cricketers’ Almanack (a report of a cricket tournament in Uzbekistan), and in the Bradt Travel Guides anthology ‘Kidding Around’ (2019 – a story about a trip to Bulgaria with my son).
-I have also been the features writer for Ukraine International Airlines’ ‘Panorama’ magazine, and written for the IWSR Magazine (wines & spirits), Russia Beyond The Headlines (technology, sport), The Calvert Journal (Eurasian culture, travel) and Open Central Asia (travel and business).
+My longform writing has been published in three books: ‘The Expeditioner’s Guide to the World’ (2009 – a story about a train journey with a Chechen family); the 2014 Wisden Cricketers’ Almanack (a report of a cricket tournament in Uzbekistan); and in the Bradt Travel Guides anthology ‘Kidding Around’ (2019 – a story about a trip to Bulgaria with my son).

-In April 2019 two of my photographs, from Almaty and Tashkent, were displayed at the exhibition ‘Daily Lives in Central Asia’, organised by the European Union’s ‘SEnECA’ project and hosted by the BOZAR Centre for Fine Arts in Brussels, Belgium.
-My photography has also been published in the book ‘Remarkable Cricket Grounds’ (2016).
+In 2019 two of my photographs, from Almaty and Tashkent, were displayed at the exhibition ‘Daily Lives in Central Asia’ at the BOZAR gallery in Brussels, Belgium, organised by the European Union’s ‘SEnECA’ project.
+My photography has also been included in the exhibition ‘Artworks of Eurasia’ by the Eurasian Creative Guild, and published in the book ‘Remarkable Cricket Grounds’ (2016).

-To discuss ways to work together, get in touch with me here.
+To discuss ways to work together, write to me at email@example.com.